OctoPus-hiko/Midualizer/README.md

 # Midualizer
-Midualizer is a free 3D&2D MIDI visualizer for Linux (and possibly for other platforms in the future).
+Midualizer is a free 3D&2D MIDI visualizer for Linux.

 ## Build Midualizer
 Install these dependencies: